 So, as you have no or very little visibility, you need fast time to market.

 This is why it is so important to rapidly move forward with your product upgrades, adding the tools and hacks you know your customers need and will cherish.

-There is a host of research that points at how embedded analytics solutions help companies bypass the internal building stage, letting them hit the ground running, powered by white-label analytics tools.
+There is a host of research that points at how embedded analytics solutions help companies and SaaS companies bypass the internal building stage, letting them hit the ground running, powered by white-label analytics tools.

 “We found that companies who eschewed internal builds in favor of an embedded solution were able to go live with hosted analytics functionality in an average of three weeks – homegrown builds were projected to require, on average, 6 to 8 months,” confirms a 2019 report by Nucleus Research.

 Financial service enablers have already perfected this.
 Software companies like PricingHub, Onbrane, and others in the sector are able to stitch-on new functionalities in just a couple of weeks.